kernelkit/infix/doc/branding.md

 **IETF Keystore**

-Notice how both the public and private keys are left empty here.
-The `genkey` is always automatically regenerated after each factory reset.
+Notice how both the public and private keys are left empty here, this cause them to be always automatically regenerated after each factory reset.
 Keeping the `factory-config` snippet like this means we can use the same file on multiple devices, without risking them sharing the same host keys.
 Sometimes you may want the same host keys, but that is the easy